How to pick a BnB or Vacation Rental

 - Wifi – I always make sure the wifi is solid and not a hotspot which seem to never work.
 If they don’t have wifi, I make sure I know where a wifi hotspot is.
 Hopefully you can unplug and not need/want Wifi at all.
 Overseas, Wifi is almost a given.

 - Parking – If I have a car, where am I going to park it?
+This can be a big pain in cities.

 - Laundry – If I am renting a longer stay, I often pick a place with laundry as this also makes travel so much easier.